I'm a provider

 Dyskeratosis congenita is characterized by marked telomere dysregulation with clinical features of reticulated skin hyperpigmentation, nail dystrophy, and oral leukoplakia.
 Early mortality is associated with bone marrow failure, infections, pulmonary complications, or malignancy.

 Mutations affecting ribosome assembly and function are associated with Shwachman-Diamond syndrome, and Diamond-Blackfan anemia.
-Shwachman-Diamond has clinical features that include pancreatic exocrine insufficiency, skeletal abnormalities and pancytopenia.
-Diamond-Blackfan anemia is characterized by absent or decreased erythroid precursors in the bone marrow with 30% of patients also having a variety of physical anomalies.
+Shwachman-Diamond has clinical features that include pancreatic exocrine insufficiency, skeletal abnormalities and cytopenias, with some patients developing aplastic anemia.
+As with other bone marrow failure syndromes, patients are at increased risk of myelodysplastic syndrome and malignant transformation, especially acute myelogenous leukemia.
+Diamond-Blackfan anemia is characterized by absent or decreased erythroid precursors in the bone marrow, with 30% of patients also having a variety of physical anomalies.

 The primary immunodeficiencies are a genetically heterogeneous group of diseases that affect distinct components of the immune system.
 More than 120 gene defects have been described, causing more than 150 disease phenotypes.
 The most severe defects (collectively known as severe combined immunodeficiency or SCID) cause an absence or dysfunction of T lymphocytes, and sometimes B lymphocytes and natural killer cells.
 Without treatment, patients with SCID usually die by 12 to 18 months of age.
 With supportive care, including prophylactic medication, the life span of these patients can be prolonged, but long-term outlook is still poor, with many dying from infectious or inflammatory complications or malignancy by early adulthood.
 Bone marrow transplant is the only definitive cure, and the treatment of choice for SCID and other primary immunodeficiencies, including Wiskott-Aldrich syndrome and congenital defects of neutrophil function.